Eric Menk: 2008–09 season

 Menk started the 2008–09 season unable to play due to injuries.
 He got back to his old self when he led his team with 17 points, and a game-winning follow-up basket over Alaska.
 They lost in the Philippine Cup quarterfinals to the Beermen.
 He was selected to play in the All-Star Game during the 2009 All-Star Weekend as a member of a PBA selection that went up against the Philippine national team.
 During the 2009 Fiesta Conference, he scored 22 points and six rebounds in a win over the Burger King Whoppers.
-They made the Finals once again, but were defeated by the Beermen in seven games.
+They made the finals once again, but were defeated by the Beermen in seven games.

 2009–10 season

 In 2009, Menk missed two weeks due to a fractured toe.
 In Game 3 of the 2009–10 Philippine Cup quarterfinals against Talk 'N Text, he had 20 points, seven rebounds, and three assists as Ginebra survived Talk 'N Text's attempt to eliminate them that game.
-Ginebra moved on to the semis, where they were swept by Alaska, the eventual Philippine Cup champions.
+Ginebra moved on to the semis, where they were swept by Alaska.
 At age 35, he was selected to another All-Star Game appearance.
 Later in the 2010 Fiesta Conference, he scored 19 points and eight rebounds in a win over Air21.
 He then had a conference-high 20 points the following game, which led to a win over Barako.
 With those performances, he earned Player of the Week honors.
 In a win over Alaska, he battled foul trouble to produce 25 points.
 He then missed six games due to a calf injury.
 Ginebra was eliminated in the first round by Alaska.

 2010–11 season

 After losing the first game of the 2010–11 season to the Meralco Bolts, Menk contributed nine points against the Tigers for Ginebra's first win of the season.
 The Ginebra Kings made it all the way to the semifinals of the Philippine Cup, where they lost to the Beermen in six games.
 He then was selected to play in the 2011 All-Star Game.
-In the 2011 Commissioner's Cup, they made it to the Finals against Talk 'N Text, and even managed to tie the series 1–1.
+In the 2011 Commissioner's Cup, they made it to the finals against Talk 'N Text, and even managed to tie the series 1–1.
 Talk 'N Text however, went on to win the series.
-They also fell a win short of making it to the Governors' Cup Finals.
+They also fell a win short of making it to the Governors' Cup finals.